-Due Date for Your VAT Payments
+Due date for your VAT payments

-In the Downing Street press conference on March 17, Chancellor Sunak said: "To help businesses pay people and keep them in work I’m deferring the next quarter of VAT payments, that means no business will pay any VAT from now until the end of June."
+In the Downing Street press conference on March 17, Chancellor Sunak said: ‘To help businesses pay people and keep them in work I’m deferring the next quarter of VAT payments, that means no business will pay any VAT from now until the end of June.

+The VAT is then due at the end of the 2020/21 tax year.
+The deferment will be benefiting 2 million VAT payers in the UK for the next quarter with no interest or penalties.
 For all the UK monthly payers, the due to be paid to the HMRC ends on 31 March 2021.
 Whereas for the quarterly VAT payers, the date will be provided by their VAT stagger deadlines.

-The Non-Eligible Payers of the Scheme
+The non-eligible payers of the scheme

 The Mini One-Stop-Shop (MOSS) VAT payers are not eligible for this deferment scheme.
 They have to continue to pay the VAT payments to the HMRC as the conventional payment method and time.
 Failure to the payment will include interest and penalties.

-Payment Procedures and Penalties
+Payment procedures and penalties

 The VAT payment count will start shortly after the end of this June and procedure for the payment will be converted to the new MTD automatic measures.
 Businesses will not be able to follow the manual procedures.